Speakeasy Logo

 The 403 Forbidden response can be returned for requests that are authenticated but not authorized to access the resource.
 This response can also include the WWW-Authenticate header, but it is not required.

 As with the 401 response, the 403 response can be defined as a component in the responses section, and referenced with $ref to avoid repetition.
-This error is using the HTTP Problem Details format, which is a standard way to provide more information about the error.
+This error uses the HTTP Problem Details format, which is a standard means of providing more information about the error.

 Last updated on